 Once the rental package is chosen, you will proceed to the checkout page to fill out the essential information, such as the name of the Main Driver, credit card information, and email address.

 Step 4: “Pay”.

-After the completion of previous sections, the payment step follows, but if “Paid at Pickup” is chosen, this step is skipped.
+After the completion of previous sections, the payment step follows, but if the “Paid at Pickup” option is chosen, this step is skipped.
 This step informs if the booking is immediately or in process of being confirmed.
-If inventory data is transferred directly from rental companies, the transaction can be confirmed immediately.
+If the inventory data is transferred directly from rental companies, the transaction can be confirmed immediately.

 Step 5: Wait for the order confirmation and prepare your credentials.

 A voucher will be provided upon confirmation.
 Other credentials you must need to print and bring along are: